How to use File Resources

 Depending on the context of the File Resource usage, the remote file is the receiving file to be inserted in the Virtual File System or the file to be sent to its destination.
 We refer to the read operation of the file entry from the Virtual File System as an Output Virtual File System operation.

-To clarify this behavior, we can consider two usage contexts: a transport sending a file to a remote destination, and a transport receiving a file from a remote origin.
+To clarify this behavior, we can consider two usage contexts: sending a file to a remote destination, and receiving a file from a remote origin.

-When a transport sends a file, it reads the file from the Virtual File System (Output operation) and, in this case, the File Resource local attributes related to the file contents are not used (because the only valid local file attributes are the ones associated with the Virtual File System file entry).
-The File Resource remote file attributes are, instead, used to convert the read file before it is sent to its destination.
+When a file is sent, it is read from the Virtual File System (Output operation) and File Resource local attributes related to the file contents are not used since the only valid local file attributes are those associated with the Virtual File System file entry.

 Notes

-• When the File Resource is used during an operation where a Virtual File System file entry is read (for example when a transport reads a file to be sent to a remote destination) then the local attributes of the File Resource are ignored because the file attributes used are the metadata associated to the Virtual File System entry.
+• When the File Resource is used during an operation where a Virtual File System file entry is read (for example when a file must be sent to a remote destination) then the local attributes of the File Resource are ignored because the file attributes used are the metadata associated to the Virtual File System entry.

 • Some transport protocols (e.g., PR4 and PR5), when receiving a file, ignore the remote attributes of the File Resource because the content and format type of the receiving file is already known (via metadata sent by the client to the server).